KamilWo/step8up-week6-readme-generator/README.md

 # Python Readme.md file generator

-A Python script that prompts the user for details about their GitHub project.
+A Python script that prompts the user using `InquirerPy` for details about their GitHub project.

 The questions include: